LorenaDerezanin/pipeline_test/README.md

 `conda install mamba -n base -c conda-forge`

 Recommended installation to speed up env setup.
 Mamba is a more robust and faster package manager (parallel download of data), and handles releases and dependencies better than conda.
-If continuing with `conda`, `mamba` should be replaced with `conda` in Step 3.
+If continuing with `conda`, `mamba` command should be replaced with `conda` in Step 3.

 ### Step 3: Recreate conda environment